-The Noseless Bike Saddle Revolution: Why Your Comfort Might Depend On Missing Parts
+The Noseless Bike Saddle Revolution: Why Your Comfort Might Depend on Missing Parts

 Picture this: you're halfway through a century ride when that familiar numbness sets in.
-You shift positions, stand up, do everything right - but the discomfort persists.
+You shift positions, stand up, do everything right—but the discomfort persists.
 What if the problem wasn't your riding style, but the very shape of your saddle?

 The Medical Breakthrough We've Been Pedaling Past